blairbilodeau/website-files/content/author/admin/_index.md

 +++

 I'm a PhD candidate in statistics advised by [Daniel Roy](http://danroy.org) at the [University of Toronto](https://www.statistics.utoronto.ca), supported by the [Vector Institute](https://vectorinstitute.ai) and an [NSERC Doctoral Canada Graduate Scholarship](https://www.nserc-crsng.gc.ca/Students-Etudiants/PG-CS/CGSD-BESCD_eng.asp).
-I received my BSc in Financial Mathematics from [Western University](https://www.uwo.ca/stats/) in 2018.
+I received my BSc in financial mathematics from [Western University](https://www.uwo.ca/stats/) in 2018.

 My research area is broadly statistical machine learning, with a focus on theoretical performance guarantees for various sequential prediction settings.
 Some problems I'm currently thinking about are: